-Agenda Item 1 December 3, 2018
+Agenda Item 1 January 28, 2019

-SUBJECT: Consideration for tentative approval of the request of Robertson Brothers Homes, for Lakeview, JSP 18-16, with Zoning Map Amendment 18.723, to rezone from R-4 (One-Family Residential) and B-3 (General Business) to RM-2 (High Density Multiple Family Residential) subject to a Planned Rezoning Overlay (PRO) Agreement, and corresponding PRO Concept Plan.
+SUBJECT: Approval at the request of Robertson Brothers Homes, for Lakeview, JSP 18-16, with Zoning Map Amendment 18.723, to rezone from R-4 (One-Family Residential) and B-3 (General Business) to RM-2 (High Density Multiple Family Residential) subject to the related Planned Rezoning Overlay (PRO) Agreement, and corresponding PRO Concept Plan.
 The property is located in Sections 10 and 11, on both the west and east sides of Old Novi Road, south of Thirteen Mile Road and totals approximately 3.15 acres.

-SUBMITTING DEPARTMENT: Community Development Department - Planning
+SUBMITTING DEPARTMENT: Community Development Department - Planning $\mathcal{V}^{\prime\prime}$